Shabbat Friday Night Services

 Join us in person or online for Friday night Shabbat services

-Join us for Torah study at 9 AM Shabbat morning-— no experience is necessary.
+Join us in person or on Zoom for Torah study at 9 AM Shabbat morning-— no experience is necessary.
 Please note Torah study is not live-streamed. .

-Mazal tov to Eliza and her family as we celebrate her becoming bat mitzvah
+Mazal tov to Penelope & Elijah and their family as we celebrate them becoming b’nai mitzvah

-Join us for Torah study at 9 AM Shabbat morning-— no experience is necessary.
+Join us in person or on Zoom for Torah study at 9 AM Shabbat morning-— no experience is necessary.
 Please note Torah study is not live-streamed. .

 Join us as we celebrate Shabbat together!
 We will begin the evening with a community dinner, followed by our Shabbat Service .